 Electric vehicles (EVs) are growing in popularity as automakers commit to their production and consumers seek greener options.
 Electricity is a cleaner and cheaper energy source than oil and EVs produce virtually no harmful tailpipe emissions.
 Plus, a $7500 federal tax credit makes EV purchase affordable!
 According to the Southern Alliance of Clean Energy, a household can save $1590 per year in operating costs by switching to an EV, and widespread adoption can reduce greenhouse gas emissions 80% by 2050.

 Boynton Beach is committed to expanding EV infrastructure.
-Currently, five “Level 2” EV charging stations are located at the following City facilities:
+Currently, “Level 2” EV charging stations are located at the following City facilities:

 - Community Redevelopment Agency, 201 NE 1St Ave.